 | GPT-5.1 | 17.6% |

-Claude is more than twice as good as GPT-5.1 here – an enormous difference in complex reasoning tasks.
+Claude is more than twice as good as GPT-5.1 here, an enormous gap on complex reasoning tasks.

 3. Entropy – Why Some Models Understand 'Chaotic' Data Better